jcraane/textimagegenerator/README.md

 For an actual example see my blogpost about this project at http://jcraane.blogspot.com/2009/01/text-image-generator-example.html

 To use this library just add downloaded jar file to your projects classpath.
-This project has no dependencies on external libraries.
+This project has minimal dependencies on external libraries (see pom.xml).
 The distributable can be found under downloads.
 This jar is compatible with Java 5 or higher.
 A 1.4 compatible version is planned.